AguaClara/Textbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.rst

 Another method to find the ANC of an unknown solution is the Gran plot technique.
 When an ANC determination is being made, titration with a strong acid is used to "cancel" the initial ANC so that at the equivalence point the sample ANC is zero.
 The Gran plot technique is based on the fact that further titration will result in an increase in the number of moles of :math:`H^+` equal to the number of moles of :math:`H^+` added.
 Thus after the equivalence point has been attained, the number of moles of :math:`H^+` added equals the number of moles of :math:`H^+` in solution.
 An equation describing this mass balance is provided as:

 .. math::
+    :label: eq_eq_Gran_H_balance

     N_{t} \left(V_{t} -V_{e} \right)=\left(V_{s} +V_{t} \right)\left[H^{+} \right]

 Solving for the hydrogen ion concentration:

 .. math::
+    :label: eq_Gran_hydrogen_ion

     \left[H^{+} \right]=\frac{N_{t} \left(V_{t} -V_{e} \right)}{\left(V_{s} +V_{t} \right)}

-Equation \eqref{ZEqnNum183328} can also be solved directly for the equivalent volume.
+Equation :eq:`eq_Gran_hydrogen_ion` can also be solved directly for the equivalent volume.

 .. math::
+    :label: eq_Gran_ve

     V_{e} =V_{t} -\frac{\left[H^{+} \right]\left(V_{s} +V_{t} \right)}{N_{t} }

-Equation \eqref{ZEqnNum199885} is valid if enough titrant has been added to neutralize the ANC.
-A better measure of the equivalent volume can be obtained by rearranging equation 1.5 so that linear regression on multiple titrant volume - pH data pairs can be used.
+Equation :eq:`eq_Gran_ve` is valid if enough titrant has been added to neutralize the ANC.
+A better measure of the equivalent volume can be obtained by rearranging equation :eq:`eq_Gran_ve` so that linear regression on multiple titrant volume - pH data pairs can be used.

 .. math::